pulumi/pulumi-kubernetes-operator/README.md

 Currently, the docker image is private, so create an imagePullSecret named `pulumi-kubernetes-operator` in the default namespace for the operator to use.

+This creates a Secret based on your default Docker credentials in `$HOME/.docker/config.json`.

 ```bash
 kubectl create secret generic pulumi-kubernetes-operator --from-file=.dockerconfigjson=$HOME/.docker/config.json --type=kubernetes.io/dockerconfigjson